 Judith is exceptionally well placed to assist in-house regulatory prosecutors as she has considerable experience and understanding of the dynamics of working with an in-house legal team.
 She believes in the importance of teamwork, and of achieving consensus that includes lawyers, case officers, team leaders and managers in the decision-making process.
 When in-house, Judith’s experience included everything from the initial case review and advice, drafting summons and case summary, preparation of all papers, selection of bundles, disclosure and then finally advocacy.
 She prosecuted a number of high profile regulatory cases of significant local or national companies, either as led junior or junior alone.

-Judith has advised upon and obtained Criminal Behaviour Orders, substantial POCA orders and disqualification of company directors.
+Ancillary to prosecutions, Judith has advised upon and obtained Criminal Behaviour Orders, substantial POCA orders and disqualification of company directors.
 She has advised on, prepared and obtained environmental remediation agreements and orders.
-The most complex environmental remediation agreements involved significant schedules of work and negotiations with experts.
-In this area, her view is that, in appropriate cases, prosecution can be used to achieve reform and is not merely an end in itself.
+In appropriate cases, she has found prosecution can be used to achieve reform and is not merely an end in itself.

 Judith has more than 20 years’ experience of writing and delivering training material for regulatory officers and lawyers.
 In 2022 she delivered a series of bespoke training sessions for an in-house regulatory team.

 Around the time of the pandemic, she did a considerable amount of work for the Serious Fraud Office as specialist counsel advising on legal professional privilege.

 Judith is able to accept instructions from Public Access clients and is regulated by the Bar Standards Board